Compliance FAQs

 Relative to the agent and IPC filer, it is common to find that the wrong insurer was selected when making the policy submission.
 When filing policy information, please be sure to select the insurer shown on the declarations page.
 If the policy has multiple insurers with premium associated with each, the filing should have the insurers and their portion itemized when making the submission to our office.
 Since several insurers have similar names, extra care should be taken when submitting the insurer’s name.

-Incorrect Effective Date & Insured Name
+Incorrect Transaction Effective Date & Insured Name

 Is there a penalty for not providing requested information in a timely manner?

 Failure to provide information on time (per F.S.
-626.930 (2)) could result in administrative action by the Department of Financial Services (DFS), and possible suspension or revocation of the agent’s license.
+626.930 (2)) could result in administrative action by the Department of Financial Services (DFS) and possible suspension or revocation of the agent’s license.

 Per F.S.
 626.930 (2) all records shall at all times be open to examination by the Department of Financial Services or the Florida Surplus Lines Service Office without notice and shall be so kept available and accessible for five years following the expiration or cancellation of the contract.